wdi-sg/gitbook-2018/10-react/react-intro/readme.md

 ---

 ### 2. ReactDOM
-Now that we understand the magic behind this new `JSX` syntax, let's at the example again.
+Now that we understand the magic behind this new `JSX` syntax, let's look at the example again.

 Specifically:
 ```